 The Museum does not charge a speaker’s fee, but does gratefully accept donations to support the Museum’s educational mission.
 No attendance fee may be charged nor can funds be raised at any program featuring a speaker who has been provided by the Museum.
 All associated costs are the responsibility of the requesting organization.

 When requesting a survivor to speak you will need to provide the following information:

-- Audience profile (age, size, topics of interest, any preparation or relevant activities taking place prior to the event, etc.)
+Topics of interest and any preparation or relevant activities taking place prior to the event

 The Museum will communicate directly with the survivor and provide all relevant information.